 As an example, a practitioner could use the following logic derived from our approach to guide future restoration efforts.
 Figure 7 suggests that point source controls were responsible for an approximate baywide chlorophyll-a reduction of 2 μg/L. These results were observed at the 10 year window and 5 (and 10) closest project combinations.
 What exactly does this information suggest and what expectations can be derived regarding the likely effects of future point source control efforts?
 First, an inaccurate conclusion is that baywide chlorophyll-a would be reduced by 2 μg/L after ten years, if five projects are implemented in the future.
 A more correct interpretation is that, historically, the aggregate effect of point source control projects for a “typical” station at any point in the record and location in the bay has been a reduction of 2 μg/L after about ten years in response to 5-10 projects, all of which were completed at different times.
 This description is understandably vague, but it provides context of an expectation relative to other types of projects, particularly in narrative terms.
 For example, the aggregate effects of habitat establishment projects were most apparent for the ten year window, ten closest projects combination.
 With this information, qualitative conclusions about the relative effects of point source control versus habitat establishment can be made.
 That is, point source control projects are “more effective” in improving downstream water quality because improvements are expected “quicker” and with “fewer” implemented projects, as applied to a “typical” water quality station that could be at any location in the bay.
-Similar, but alternative, conclusions could be made in different spatial contexts (e.g., “typical” stations in Hillsborough Bay, Table 2).
+Similarly, but alternatively, conclusions could be made in different spatial contexts (e.g., “typical” stations in Hillsborough Bay, Table 2).

 The flexibility and simplicity of the approach to quantify associations between restoration projects and water quality was purposeful given the constraints of the data.
 Although the compiled restoration databases included additional information on effort (e.g., acreage restored), these data were not consistently collected and our approach was constrained to the most basic information about each project (i.e, type, completion date, and location).
-Explicit monitoring of project effectiveness pre- and post-completion is atypical (Neckles et al. 2002; NASEM (National Academies of Sciences, Engineering, and Medicine) 2017) and our minimal dataset describing the when and where for each project is a more available description of restoration efforts across systems.
+Explicit monitoring of project effectiveness pre- and post-completion is atypical (Neckles et al. 2002; NASEM (National Academies of Sciences, Engineering, and Medicine) 2017) and our minimal dataset describing the when and where for each project is a more available description of restoration efforts across systems, especially in historic contexts.
 Within these constraints, the model was strictly associative and any conclusions do not provide a mechanistic explanation.
 These limitations in our associative approach were apparent in some of the results.
 Specifically, significant increases in chlorophyll-a associated with particular projects and year/site combinations were observed (e.g., Figure 7d, three sites for habitat enhancement).
 These trends are contrary to expectations and highlight shortcomings where the simple design may not have adequately accounted for improvements in downstream water quality (e.g., full ecosystem maturation of a restoration site).
 Our aggregated estimates using all stations to describe a baywide association were partly meant to reduce the influence of some of these spurious results.